waltcomm/task_manager/readme.txt

-# Odoo Task Manager Module
+ï»¿# Odoo Task Manager Module

 A simple, extensible Task Management module for Odoo 17, with automated reminders and printable reports.